dsandersGit/GIT_Solver/README.md

 # GIT_Solver
  The software is a basic machine learning classification tool written in java.
 During training only samples of one class are set as target.
-Backprogagation aims at increasing the multidimensional Euclidian distance of non-target samples and increasing the accuracy ('score' in plot).
+Backpropagation aims at increasing the multidimensional Euclidian distance of non-target samples and increasing the accuracy ('score' in plot).

 ![Solver](https://github.com/dsandersGit/GIT_Solver/assets/140900940/16945d0b-ccca-4f52-b66f-455cec2bd1e2)